johansan/obsidian-featured-image/README.md

 9. **Thumbnail Download Folder**
    - Default: `thumbnails`
    - Description: The folder where external images, YouTube thumbnails, and Auto Card Link images will be downloaded and stored.
+To set a subfolder, use the full path (e.g., `_resources/thumbnails`).
    - Usage: Set this to your preferred location for storing downloaded images.
 The plugin will automatically create subfolders:
      - `youtube/` for YouTube thumbnails
      - `external/` for external images